-- 1. During a course, the student will be tested for academic training and the extent to which the student has sufficiently achieved the stated learning objectives. - 2.
-The assessment in a course consists of at least two moments of assessment. - 3.
-The course manual describes the achievements the student must make to pass the course and the criteria on which the student is assessed. - 4.
+- 1. During a course, the student will be assessed on the extent to which they have achieved the stated intended learning objectives. - 2.
+The assessment in a course consists of at least two moments of assessment. - The course manual describes the achievements required to pass the course and the criteria on which the student is assessed. - 4.
 The Rules and Regulations describe the assessment procedure.